Khoulodmohamed56/3D-prototype-AI-Powered-SEMSEM-Robot/README.md

 # 🤖 AI-Powered SEMSEM Robot for Kids with Autism

-This is my Dissertation  for my Electrical and Communication Engineering degree (2022–2023), completed at the British University in Egypt
+This is my dissertation project for my Electrical and Communication Engineering degree (2022–2023), completed at the British University in Egypt.

-SEMSEM is an interactive, 3D prototype to help autistic children express emotions and improve social interaction through real-time emotion detection and gesture response.
+**SEMSEM** is an interactive 3D-printed robot designed to support autistic children in expressing emotions and improving social interaction through real time emotion detection and gesture based responses.

 ---